jamessimone/lwc-modal/Readme.md

 ## Closing

 In practice, the use of a modal is either to display optional information (in which case the `modalSaveHandler` function is unnecessary; you only need to give people options for how to close the modal), or to block progress until a form/required fields are filled out.
 Either way, this modal recipe gives you everything you need to succeed!

+## Thanks To

+Many thanks to SFXD member and reader **havana59er** for suggesting the `renderedCallback` short-circuit (always a good practice to prevent unnecessary event listeners being added), as well as for experimenting with how to prevent tabbing/shift-tabbing out of the modal.
+His contribution has made the modal a better component!